mozilla/standup/standup/auth0/README.rst

 Requirements
 ============

+You'll need:

 * Python 3
 * Django 1.8+

+If you want to use the cache-based ``id_token`` expiration checking, you'll also
+need:

 * A caching backend (locmem if you've got only one node and one process, memcached or something real otherwise)